NoLieNoSean/NoNotes/content/Notes/LEC ALG4 2.md

 ^331aed

-See [[Addendum A to 373]] for results analogous results on minimal generating sets.
+See [[ADD 373 A]] for results analogous results on minimal generating sets.

 We also see that being free is equivalent to having a basis.